🚀The Biggest VC Markups come BEFORE the “Signal”

 What makes these deals challenging for Syndicate Leads?

-1. High-Risk:
+1. High-Risk

 Early stage deals are much riskier than later-stage, post product-market fit startups from an overall business standpoint.
 These are companies that are typically led by problem-driven founders who see a gap in the market and are either pre-launch or with minimal traction (e.g. strong product fit may still be to-be-determined).
 This is arguably when the business is the riskiest to invest in, and that is reflected in the valuation and entry price for those investors.
 So while on an absolute basis, risk is the highest on these investments (e.g. these companies are more likely to fail versus later stage), adjusted for risk/return, these are some of the best deals to be had in the market.
 Clearly, the business case at this stage is not obvious and therefore higher risk, and a lower valuation due to no or limited traction.